 - The company responsible for developing the advanced Covid-19 test is an exclusive partner of XPhyto Therapeutics (OTC: XPHYF), named 3a-Diagnostics GmbH.
 And it’s a big part of the reason investors have begun to catch on to XPhyto’s vast potential.

-- While excitement about a 25-minute Covid-19 test seems justifiable, it’s equally important for biotech investors to clearly acknowledge this: that via its partner, 3a, what XPhyto Therapeutics (OTC: XPHYF) has developed is in no way to be confused with a vaccine, cure, therapy, treatment, or containment strategy.
+- While excitement about a 25-minute Covid-19 test seems justifiable, it’s equally important for biotech investors to clearly acknowledge this: that via its partner, 3a, what XPhyto Therapeutics (OTCQB: XPHYF) has developed is in no way to be confused with a vaccine, cure, therapy, treatment, or containment strategy.

 Beyond the Gold Standard

 Still, there is no denying a rapid version of the PCR test could be a true advance in SARS-CoV-2 testing.

 With Covid-19, PCR tests detect RNA – genetic material – that’s specific to the virus.
 The test is accurate enough to detect the virus within days of infection, even in people who have no symptoms.

 And XPhyto’s test is so portable it can be done in a clinic, a hospital, a car – and what may turn out to be the most important settings – the test could be done at nursing homes, convalescent centers, airports, train stations, and office buildings.

 That’s because XPhyto Therapeutics (OTCQB: XPHYF) can deliver PCR test results in as little as 25 minutes with minimal testing equipment, significantly less than required by its competitors.